alibaba/jvm-sandbox/doc/JVM-SANDBOX-USER-GUIDE-English.md

          2. You must implement the `com.alibaba.jvm.sandbox.api.Module` interface
          3. You must complete the registration in the `META-INF / services / com.alibaba.jvm.sandbox.api.Module` file (Java SPI specification requirements)

-     - All modules declared in the same JAR package share the same ModuleClassLoader
+     - All modules declared in the same JAR package share the same ModuleJarClassLoader

      - There are four states in the module